Clash of Clans buildings - a guide to CoC base building

 It will literally blow away enemy air units giving the other defenses time to take down the invaders.

-Its biggest weakness is the targeting.
+Its biggest weakness is targeting.
 It can be rotated only to blow in a cone, so approaching it from behind leaves it completely vulnerable.
 Also, it does no harm to ground units.
 Placing it near Air Defense can make them an easy target for Hog Riders, which leaves your village almost defenseless against air units.

-Defensively you can try to rotate it in a way that it pushes enemies into Air Bombs.
+Defensively you can try to rotate it in a way that pushes enemies into Air Bombs.
 The Sweeper can hold its own against swarms of enemies and stall long enough.